 Can I get severance pay if I’m on long-term disability?

-Yes, being on LTD in Ontario doesn’t disqualify you from severance pay if your employment is terminated.
-Learn more in our blog on severance and LTD claims.
+Yes, you can receive severance pay if you lose your job while on long term disability in Ontario.
+Learn more in our blog on severance packages and long-term disability.

 More Resources on Severance Pay